payara/Payara-Community-Documentation/documentation/extended-documentation/jbatch.md

 |-----------------------------|----------|-------------------------------------------------------------------|
 | zeroDateTimeBehavior | convertToNull | Action for DATETIME values that are composed entirely of zeros (used by MySQL to represent invalid dates) |

+Depending on the version of MySQL you may also need to set the server property sql_mode to blank as JBatch uses null and zero dates.

 # 6. Altered Asadmin Commands

 ## 6.1 set-batch-runtime-configuration